 How can Vermont Center for Emerging Technologies (VCET) help me?

-Simply put, VCET offers unfair advantages to Vermont’s entrepreneurs through people (the ones you need to know), places (the communities that will support you), and capital (the dollars that will help you scale).
-This means coaching and consulting by our experienced staff and executives in residence, access to three coworking spaces, curated mentorship, personalized content and resources, and so much more.
+Simply put, VCET offers actionable advantages to Vermont’s entrepreneurs through people (the ones you need to know), places (the communities that will support you), and capital (the dollars that will help you scale).
+This means coaching and consulting by our experienced staff and executives in residence, access to coworking space, curated mentorship, personalized content and resources, and so much more.

 We should mention…you don’t have to be an entrepreneur to be part of our community!
 Coworking members include remote tech workers (that bring their networks with them) and some of the most talented freelancers in the state.
 It’s what makes our community so incredibly strong, and why we encourage our everyone in our spaces to “pay it forward”.

 If you’re curious about what it’s like to work with VCET, please feel free to use our members and portfolio companies as a reference!

 What industries or sectors are appropriate for VCET?